 As the Manager and Deputy Manager of the Department of Energy’s (DOE), Richland Operations Office for over 11 years, he was responsible for the management and oversight of the cleanup of the 586 square mile Hanford nuclear site.
 He managed and oversaw multiple Hazard Category 2 and 3 nuclear facilities, facility decontamination and decommissioning activities, and numerous large environmental restoration sites with complex radiological, chemical, and biological hazards.
 Mr. Shoop is an effective leader with strong interpersonal and teaming skills and is adept at producing change under technically challenging and stressful conditions.

-Doug holds an M.S. in Industrial Hygiene, from the University of Montana, BS in Medical Microbiology from Montana State University and is a retired Certified Industrial Hygienist (CIH).
+Mr. Shoop holds an M.S. in Industrial Hygiene, from the University of Montana, BS in Medical Microbiology from Montana State University and is a retired Certified Industrial Hygienist (CIH).
 He has an inactive Q-Clearance.

 Mr. Shoop successfully led and managed a large diverse federal and contractor workforce, comprised of approximately 5000 employees with numerous complex collective bargaining agreements and an annual budget of over $1 billion.
 Under Doug’s leadership, the Hanford site maintained one of the best safety records within the DOE environmental and waste cleanup complex.
 He effectively met numerous complex enforceable regulatory cleanup milestones and maintained positive collaborative relationships with federal and state regulators, several local Tribal Nations, and numerous Hanford stakeholders.